v0lta/NumPy-backprop/feedforward/README.md

-## MNIST Digit Recognition in numpy.
+## MNIST digit recognition in numpy.

 To run the experiments execute './download_mnist.sh'.
 The script will create the './data' folder and extract